 • Natural fibers.
 Cotton, denim, silk and wool only – avoid poly synthetic blends.
 Synthetic fibers are far more flammable than natural fibers; for that reason the USMC banned Under Armour for troops stationed in Iraq during Operation Iraqi Freedom.

 What to Pack

 The following list is a basic description of what you will want to have in any 72-hour bag, but you should feel free to adapt it to your regional weather patterns, the area you live in (rural or urban) and other considerations.
 Remember to select dark, subdued colors for all layers.

-• Head Gear: watch cap, baseball hat, and cowl or balaclava.
+• Head Gear: watch cap, baseball hat, etc.

 • Tops: 2 cotton t-shirts, 2 cotton long-sleeved shirts, rain jacket or poncho, wool sweater and topcoat (depending on region).